 Before creating a new content issue report, make sure the issue was not already reported or your question already answered.
 Click on the "Discussions" button on any people, film, TV show or collection.
 Content issues reports are located in the "Content Issues" section under the General discussion topics.

-A "Report" button is located in the white navigation bar of each people, film and collection entry.
+A "Report" button is located under the Overview section (top white bar) of each people, film and collection entry.
+There is also a "Report an Issue" link under the "Edit Page" buttons.
 TV shows have multiple report buttons at three different levels: series, seasons and episodes.
 Choose the one you feel is the more appropriate for your issue.

 Try to select the right type of problem (Duplicate, Bad Image, Incorrect Content, Offensive or Spam, DMCA Takedown Request, Design or Functionality Issue).
 You can select "Incorrect Content" and use the Extra Details box to explain the situation if none of the options works for your type of problem.